Practical charismatic theology: Love and honor

 A core element of practical charismatic theology is for believers to love and honor every person who stands in front of them.
 Biblical texts agree with this in 1 Corinthian 13 where the idea of Christian action, without love, is presented as pointless.
 [Heidi Baker] is often quoted as saying "stop for the one;" a concept that has brought transformation throughout Mozambique, Africa.
 If every person is created in God’s image, then every person should be honored, loved, and valued for who they are; namely, a wonderfully created being.
 Treating people with this level of respect changes their hearts over time and allows for that transformation to further spread into their families and communities.

 Supernatural gifts

-The Christian Bible lists gifts that are available to followers of Jesus that can be used to positively impact the lives of other people.
-These gifts give believers the opportunity to be used by God in powerful ways that no other religious or faith system incorporates.
+The Christian Bible, in 1 Corinthians 12:4–11, lists spiritual gifts that the author believed are available to followers of Jesus.
+Practical Charismatic theology argues that these gifts are then used by God in powerful ways that no other religious or faith system incorporates.
 Signs and wonders are also closely connected to the spiritual gifts.

 Healing

 Healing is the gift that removes physical and emotional wounds, in the same way Jesus did when he walked the earth.
-These healing miracles have been occurring for more than 2,000 years throughout numerous liturgical and protestant denominations.
+These healing miracles have been occurring for more than 2,000 years throughout numerous liturgical and Protestant denominations.
 And they continue today around the world.